Elastic-Suite/gally-shopware-connector/README.md

 ## Usage

-- From the shopware bo, configure active and configure gally plugin
+- From the shopware Back-Office, configure active and configure the Gally extension.
-- Run
+- Run this commands from your Shopware instance.
+This commands must be runned only once to synchronize the structure.
     ```shell
-    docker composer exec shopware bash            # Connect to the shopware container
         bin/console --no-debug gally:structure:sync   # Sync catalog et source field data with gally
+    ```
+- Run a full index from Shopware to Gally.
+This command can be run only once.
+Afterwards, the modified products are automatically synchronized.
+    ```shell
         bin/console --no-debug gally:index            # Index category and product entity to gally
     ```
-- You should be able to see your product and source field from gally backend
+- You should be able to see your product and source field in the Gally backend

 ## Dev env